drug-design/course/docs/chapters/adme-properties.md

 ### Clearance
 *[nce]: New Chemical Entity: a compound not previously described.

-Clearance (CL) is one of the most important parameters in pharmacokinetics.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/clearance-91b1fea4'><i class='fa fa-play' aria-hidden='true'></i></button>Clearance (CL) is one of the most important parameters in pharmacokinetics.
 It is simply the rate of elimination of the drug relative to its plasma concentration, or in other words,  the volume of plasma cleared of drug per unit time (e.g. ml/min).
 Clearance is an additive parameter; therefore the total elimination of a drug from the body is the sum of the clearance by all routes.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.